 I have to be honest, I am not a cook nor do I enjoy cooking, but I do love to make things at home or find a healthy and even faster way of making a dish or drinks at home that will save money and calories.

 And, this is one of my favorite things to drink throughout the year.
 I have to be honest that the best Sangria that I drank were in Espana (Spain).
 And since then, I have been a fan of the drink.
 And what is there not to like about the drink.
 Being a fruit lover, I enjoy the fruity flavor that wine brings and sangria is a perfect way of getting that flavor.
 Its refreshing without the soda.

-I am a Techie turned Fashion Blogger helping inspire Women like me and you stay stylish and celebrate their lives.
+I am a Techie turned Fashion Blogger inspiring Women like me and you who have a really busy life but still want to stay stylish and celebrate everyday.
 Life does not have to be just basic, we can add colors and make it so much fun!

 Want to know more about me?

 Unfortunately, I don’t enjoy sodas at all in any form of drink.
 I can manage the fizz of the beer after years of practice.
 But even that sometimes feels too much.
 Sangria on the other hand has a slight bubbly feeling without the bubbling and honestly I am so glad.
 But because of the hint of fizz, it feel really refreshing.
 But, in this recipe I am changing the traditional sangria flavor to one of my favorite flavors of summer, Mango Sangria.

 If you don’t love Mangoes, we can’t be friends (Just kidding).
 I grew up in a small tow surrounded by mango trees.
 I would bike to pick up fresh ripe mangoes from the tree.
 We had a forest of Mango trees, so you can easily imagine my love for the fruit.
 The fruit is so naturally sweet that, you really don’t need anymore sugar at all.
 It makes for my favorite dessert in summer.